fuguers cove + other musica

-I write a lot of music, record most of it onto a Tascam 8-track, and release it for FREE or next to nothing.
+I write a lot of music, record most of it onto a Tascam 8-track, and release it for free (most EPs) or for cheap (most LPs)..

 2017 marked the release of Polythene, Broken Wheel, Desire EP, Colours of our Sickness, Madison Tapes, Buffalo Comfort EP, Fronds EP, and the Soft Wolf EP.
 I also released an album of B-Sides.

 Knights of June LP was released in February 2015.
 Gulf of Paria EP was released on May 1, 2015.
 In 2016, I released Johnny & Kay EP, the Parents EP, and four LPs: Delta, Blue Light, Evening Redness, and Miami Beach Bodega.

 For more information, check out the fuguers cove website If you'd rather pay for my music, most albums are available for download at itunes, Amazon, etc., and for streaming on Spotify, etc.

 I run a fake record label -- Blue Corner Records -- featuring the work of my side projects: Euthanized Horse, Gin & Oats, The Marshmen, Regime, The Burning Silos, Tropical Bluebirds, Anarchist Wolves, Tropical Marmot, and Industrial Capitalism.
 I have songs for all these bands, and albums for some of them.
 One day I'll most of these songs posted.

 My anarchist black metal project -- Anarchist Wolves -- released their second EP, To the Barricades, in April 2018.

 Some of these musics are to the right and/or below.